c0dedbear/mindful-track-public/privacy.md

 ### Media Content Integration

-Mindful Track may allow you to access meditation and mindfulness content from your device or online platforms (such as YouTube).
+Mindful Space may allow you to access meditation and mindfulness content from your device or online platforms (such as YouTube).
 Please note:

 - We do not control the content available on third-party platforms
 - Each platform's own privacy policy and terms of service apply to any content you access through that platform